Nadine2016/VSI-database/README.md

 ## Configuration

-The following variables need to be set in the `terraform.tfvars` file before use
+The following variables need to be set before use

 * `softlayer_username` is an Infrastructure user name.
 Go to https://control.bluemix.net/account/user/profile, scroll down, and check API Username.
 * `softlayer_api_key` is an Infrastructure API Key.
 Go to https://control.bluemix.net/account/user/profile, scroll down, and check Authentication Key.